Art for People Who Love Wild Landscapes

 • Wild skies and craggy horizons

-• Running my hands through coarse moorland grasses
+• Running my hands through tall grass

 • Jumping between millstone grit boulders

-• Feeling the wind press against me
+• Feeling the wind on my face

 • Watching crows circle and kestrels hover